Lower Portland, New South Wales

 Lower Portland is a rural suburb near Sydney, in the state of New South Wales, Australia.
 Lower Portland is located 80 kilometres northwest of the Sydney central business district, in the local government areas of The Hills Shire (east of the Hawkesbury River and the City of Hawkesbury (west of the Hawkesbury River).
 Lower Portland is a peaceful hamlet located at the junction of the Colo and Hawkesbury rivers.
 The area has historical significance, is scenic and is popular for water skiing.

 History

 The original inhabitants of the Lower Portland area were the Dharug people.
-The Darug were the custodians of the majority of what is now the Greater Sydney region.
+The Dharug were the custodians of the majority of what is now the Greater Sydney region.
 They were divided into a number of different 'clans', whose quick demise upon European settlement has resulted in very little information remaining on how the local area was utilised.